-Based on ISO 9001:2015, Section 7.5 and ISO 20000-1:2011, Section 3.2 all Internal Documentation is hosted in our Software-based Document Control System (DCS) and only authorized staff members can approve and submit documents.
+Based on ISO 9001:2015, Section 7.5 and ISO 20000-1:2018, Section 3.2 all Internal Documentation is hosted in our Software-based Document Control System (DCS) and only authorized staff members can approve and submit documents.

-- The Control of Records (QP3) Procedure represents the Company policy for the identification, storage, protection, retrieval, dissemination, retention, and disposition of records based on ISO 9001:2015, , ISO 20000-1:2011ISO 27001:2013, and ISO 15489-1.
+- The Control of Records Procedure (QP3) represents the Company policy for the identification, storage, protection, retrieval, dissemination, retention, and disposition of records based on ISO 9001:2015, ISO 20000-1:2018, ISO 27001:2013, and ISO 15489-1.

 - Control of Non-Conforming Products (QP4) applies to all outputs from processes related to product receiving, handling, inventorying and shipping.

-- The Preventive Action (QP5) Procedure provides guidance for Quality Control and Preventive measures to eliminate the occurrence of potential non-conformities.
+- The Preventive Action Procedure (QP5) provides guidance for Quality Control and Preventive measures to eliminate the occurrence of potential non-conformities.

 - The Internal Audit Procedure (QP7) outlines how audits are performed on all ITG corporate departments and functional areas on a regular basis.
 This ensures conformity to internal ITG BQMS requirements, ISO 9001, ISO 20000-1, and ISO 27001 requirements, as well as CMMI internal assessments.

-- The Management Review (QP8) Procedure identifies how the organization monitors and measures processes and performance, which includes results of audits, customer feedback, status of preventive and corrective actions, follow-up actions from previous reviews, adequacy of resources and recommendations for improvement.
+- The Management Review Procedure (QP8) identifies how the organization monitors and measures processes and performance, which includes results of audits, customer feedback, status of preventive and corrective actions, follow-up actions from previous reviews, adequacy of resources and recommendations for improvement.

-- The Management Review Board Procedure (QP11) defines the responsibilities of internal boards.
-For the planning of processes; provisioning of resources, guidance and methodologies for configuration management and staff training; assigning responsibilities; monitoring controlling and evaluating adherence to processes; and providing status to higher-level management.
+- The Management Review Board Procedure (QP11) defines the responsibilities of internal boards for the planning of processes; provisioning of resources, guidance and methodologies for configuration management and staff training; assigning responsibilities; monitoring controlling and evaluating adherence to processes; and providing status to higher-level management.

-- The Quality Assurance Procedures (QP9) defines ITG’s methodologies that monitor and ensure the provision of quality products and services to the customer community, as well as measure the level of satisfaction among the recipients
+- The Quality Assurance Procedures (QP9) defines ITG’s methodologies that monitor and ensure the provision of quality products and services to the customer community, as well as measure the level of satisfaction among the recipients.

-- The Risk Management Procedures (QP10) designates the authorized staff that prepare and approve work instruction related processes with the intent of preventing and mitigating risk (Determine risk probability and level, determine plan of action to avoid risk, implement mitigating plans and verify results)
+- The Risk Management Procedures (QP10) designates the authorized staff that prepare and approve work instruction related processes with the intent of preventing and mitigating risk (Determine risk probability and level, determine plan of action to avoid risk, implement mitigating plans and verify results).

-- The Organizational Training (QP13) Procedure determines a strategic training need for the company, identifies course content, training audience and objectives, approves training materials or offers suggestions for improvement, evaluates training effectiveness and maintains records of course attendance and training effectiveness evaluations
+- The Organizational Training Procedure (QP13) determines a strategic training need for the company, identifies course content, training audience and objectives, approves training materials or offers suggestions for improvement, evaluates training effectiveness and maintains records of course attendance and training effectiveness evaluations.

-- The Decision Analysis and Resolution (QP14) Procedure defines actions taken to establish scope and goals, evaluate assumptions, investigate alternatives, identify risks/mitigation plans and reach decisions with the most desirable outcomes
+- The Decision Analysis and Resolution Procedure (QP14) defines actions taken to establish scope and goals, evaluate assumptions, investigate alternatives, identify risks/mitigation plans and reach decisions with the most desirable outcomes.

-- The Software Development (QP15) Procedure contains the essential elements of an effective software development process (Project Planning, Requirements Development, Requirements Management, Design, Software Development)
+- The Software Development Procedure (QP15) contains the essential elements of an effective software development process (Project Planning, Requirements Development, Requirements Management, Design, Software Development).

-- The Change Management (QP16) Procedure applies to staff and managers who contemplate proposing and implementing changes within ITG and through our Change Management System (by submitting a change request)
+- The Change Management Procedure (QP16) applies to staff and managers who contemplate proposing and implementing changes within ITG and through our Change Management System (by submitting a change request).

-- The Process Performance Measurements Procedure (QP17) applies to all internal and external contracts/projects, Project Financial Reports, Customer Satisfaction Reports, Scorecards, Business Goals and SMART Objectives
+- The Process Performance Measurements Procedure (QP17) applies to all internal and external contracts/projects, Project Financial Reports, Customer Satisfaction Reports, Scorecards, Business Goals and SMART Objectives.

-- The Organizational Innovation and Deployment (QP18) Procedure consists of proposed changes which select and deploy incremental and innovative improvements that measurably improve the Company processes and technologies.
+- The Organizational Innovation and Deployment Procedure (QP18) consists of proposed changes which select and deploy incremental and innovative improvements that measurably improve the Company processes and technologies.

-- The Validation (QP25) Procedure demonstrates that selected work products/services fulfil their intended use when placed in their intended environments
+- The Validation Procedure (QP25) demonstrates that selected work products/services fulfil their intended use when placed in their intended environments.

 Work Instructions exist for all departments and daily functions.
 A sample of our working instructions for key functional areas follows: